 There is currently no public market for the notes.
-The notes currently trade on The PORTAL Market.
-However, no notes sold under this prospectus will trade on The PORTAL Market.
 We do not intend to list the notes on any national or other securities exchange, or on the Nasdaq National Market.
 Accordingly, no public market for the notes may develop, and any market that develops may not last.